Complete Blood Count

 Platelet count: 147,000 to 347,000 per cubic millimeter

-Abnormal test results can have many causes, some of which might not mean that you have a problem that requires treatment.
-The most common abnormality found through the CBC is mild anemia.
-You may have further testing, depending on how severe the anemia is and whether other abnormalities crop up in the test.
+Abnormal test results can have many causes.
+Some of these causes might not be something that needs to be treated.
+The most common problem found through the CBC is mild anemia.
+You may have more testing, depending on how severe the anemia is and whether other problems crop up in the test.

 How is this test done?